tjcim/ptscripts/README.md

 * I should mark all the scripts as executable and include the proper shebang
 * The tests have to be rebuilt.
 I have fallen out of using them and should resolve that.
-* I need to switch over the bash commands to use utils/run_commands as it works much better.
-* I will need to figure out how to kill a command properly as it looks like my current attempts to timeout don't actually do that.

 # Change Log

+* 12/11/2019 - Fixed the `http_methods2.py` file.
+But it needs a bit more work.
+I want to make it accept a single url (done), a text file of urls, and the csv output from `nmap_to_csv.py`.
+Second, I need to figure out how to take a picture of the console output.
 * 12/4/2019 - I am going to slowly switch all the scripts to use click as the cli instead of argparse
 * 12/7/2017 - I am not happy with the way I currently run bash commands and get output, I created a couple of new functions in utils/run_commands.py that seems to work well.
 I have started switching over a few of the scripts web_nikto and dirb_image have both been switched.
 * 11/14/2017 - Updated multi_nikto.py script to use threading and a few other command options to increase the speed.